-Evaluating data for the period 7/1/20-6/30/21 the Bridge residential programs fell short in the following areas: Learning Inventory of Skills Training (LIST) assessments were completed for 65% of residents, 20% short of goal; 53% of clients were successfully discharged, 22% short of goal; aftercare contact was inconsistent for Bridge programs, perhaps falling off due to the COVID-19 pandemic pulling us off task.
-DCF was inconsistent in responding to emails and calls, likely due to the pandemic with DCF's workforce working remotely.
-To improve outcomes the Director of Residential Services or Director of Girls Programs will push DCF for placement plan updates and timelines.
-The Program Director or Program Manager will continue to send a monthly report to the

-Director of Residential Services or Director of Girls Programs that will summarize information including completed LIST and Aftercare contacts.
-This was implemented in May 2021 so it is too early to evaluate the effectiveness.
+GLS aftercare contact attempts met goal but DCF and residents' new placements were inconsistent in responding to emails and calls, likely due to the pandemic with DCF's workforce working remotely.
+To improve outcomes the Director of Residential Services or Director of Girls Services will continue to push DCF for placement plan updates and timelines.
+The Program Director or Program Manager will continue to send a monthly report to the Director of Residential Services or Director of Girls Programs that will summarize information including completed aftercare contacts.